What Metal Finishes are Available?

 Hot dip galvanising

-- the finish can be rough and lumpy.
+• the surface is rough and lumpy.

-Galvanised items can be painted or powder coated, but an appropriate etching primer must be used prior to application of paint.
+HDG items can be painted or powder coated, but an appropriate etching primer must be used prior to application of paint.
 The cost of hot dip galvanising is about the same as powder coating alone.

 Natural Finishes